wurmlab/genomicscourse/2019/practicals/reference_genome/prediction.md

 ### Comparing whole genesets & prioritizing genes for manual curation

 Genevalidator's visual output can be handy when looking at few genes.
-But the tool also provides tab-delimited output, handy when working in the command-line or when running the software on whole proteomes.
-For example, this can help analysis:
+But the tool also provides tab-delimited output, useful when working in the command-line or running the software on whole proteomes.
+This can help analysis:
-  * in situations when you can choose between multiple gene sets.
+  * In situations when you can choose between multiple gene sets.
-  * or to identify which gene predictions are likely ok, and which need to be inspected and potentially manual fixed.
+  * To identify which gene predictions are likely correct, and which predictions need might require further inspection and potentially be manually fixed.

 ### Manual curation

-Because automated gene predictions aren't perfect, manual inspection and fixing are often required.
+Because automated gene predictions aren't perfect, manual inspection and fixing is often required.
 The most commonly used software for this is [Apollo/WebApollo](http://genomearchitect.org/).